Most Common Causes of Female Hair Loss

-The causes and reasons of hair loss in women are incredibly varied.
+The causes of female hair loss can be incredibly varied.
 And for those of us suffering with losing our locks, it can be very distressing to sift through all the scary information online to find out exactly what’s going on on top.
 So, we’re here to help, with this list of the most common reasons for hair loss in women.

-Whether you’re just starting to notice thinning, you have been suffering for a while, or you want to prevent losing your hair to start with, read through Nanogen’s list of the most common causes of hair loss in women and get clued up on the facts.
+Whether you’re just starting to notice thinning hair, you have been suffering for a while, or you want to prevent losing your hair to start with, read through Nanogen’s list of the most common causes of hair loss in women and get clued up on the facts.
+So what are the reasons for hair thinning?

 - Common questions about the causes of hair loss in women